 I love mushrooms, any kind in any form.
 Raw, sautéed, baked, stuffed, you name it and I’ll eat em’.
-These Lentil Stuffed Mushrooms are just one of the many ways I like to enjoy mushrooms.
+These Lentil Stuffed Mushrooms are just one of the many ways I like to enjoy the lovely fungus.

 Part of the reason I like mushrooms so much is due to their meaty texture and versatility in the kitchen.
 They can be very elegant or they can be very rustic.
 I enjoy pairing them with other earthy ingredients like truffles, wine, butter, thyme and sage.

-The stuffing for this recipe incorporates creamy lentils and goat cheese with fresh flavors from lemon and parsley.
+The filling for this stuffed mushroom recipe incorporates creamy lentils and goat cheese with fresh flavors from lemon and parsley.

 Try these out for a small get-together or as an appetizer any night of the week!